Dejan Stefanović: Fulham

 In August 2007, Scottish club Rangers revealed an interest in signing Stefanović but he signed for Fulham.

 Norwich City

 Having spent less than a year at Craven Cottage, Stefanović dropped down a division to join Norwich City on 18 July 2008, agreeing a two-year deal.

 After twelve starts for the Canaries, during which he picked up one red card, Stefanović ruptured his cruciate knee ligaments and did not play again for Norwich City in the 2008–09 season.

 In August 2009, it was reported that Stefanović was in negotiations to leave Norwich, with the player wishing to return to the south of England.
 On 1 September 2009, his contract was terminated by mutual consent.

-Retirement and return to football
+Havant & Waterlooville

 Stefanović retired in late 2009 due to a knee injury.
 He remained living in the Portsmouth area and on one occasion admitted his dreams of managing Portsmouth one day.

 On 7 October 2010 Stefanović joined Havant & Waterlooville.